patsen29/advent2020/README.md

-# advent2020
+# Advent of Code 2020
-My code for Advent of Code 2020 (Java)
+My code and notes for this year's Advent of Code.

+Daily notes are in notes.md, to avoid spoilers on the front page.